Open-WP-Club/smart-product-export/README.md

-# Smart Product Export
+# Smart Product Export for WooCommerce

-A WordPress plugin that allows you to export WooCommerce product SKUs based on various filter criteria, making inventory management and bulk operations simple and efficient.
+A powerful WordPress plugin that enables flexible export of WooCommerce product data with advanced filtering options.

 ## Features

+### Filter Options
+- **All Products** - Export entire product catalog
+- **By SKU** - Search with partial SKU matching
+- **By Product ID(s)** - Export specific products by ID
+- **By Category** - Multiple category selection with OR logic
+- **By Tag** - Multiple tag selection with OR logic
+- **By Attribute** - Filter by any product attribute
+- **By Stock Status** - Filter by In Stock, Out of Stock, or On Backorder
-- **Multiple Filter Options**: Export by category, tag, attribute, SKU, product ID, or all products
+- **By Product Type** - Filter by Simple, Variable, Grouped, or External products

-- **Multi-Select Support**: Select multiple categories, tags, or attributes at once (OR logic)
-- **Dynamic Dropdowns**: User-friendly interface with automatically populated filter options
-- **Variation Support**: Option to include product variation SKUs in exports
+### Export Formats
+- SKU only
+- SKU + Product Title
+- SKU + Price
+- SKU + Stock Level
+- SKU + Title + Price + Stock (comprehensive export)

+### Delimiter Options
+- Comma (CSV-friendly)
+- Semicolon (European CSV format)
+- Tab (database-friendly)
+- New Line (list format)

+### Advanced Features
+- ✅ Product variation support
+- ✅ Performance optimized with caching (5-10 minute cache lifetime)
+- ✅ HPOS (High-Performance Order Storage) compatible
+- ✅ WCAG 2.1 accessibility compliant
+- ✅ Enhanced security (nonce verification, input validation, sanitization)
+- ✅ Responsive design
+- ✅ Real-time AJAX processing
-- **One-Click Copy**: Copy results to clipboard with a single click
+- ✅ Copy to clipboard functionality
-- **Real-time Results**: AJAX-powered instant results without page reload
-- **Comma-Separated Output**: Export format ready for spreadsheets and bulk operations
-- **WooCommerce Integration**: Integrated directly into WooCommerce admin menu

 ## Requirements

-- WordPress 5.8+
+- WordPress 5.8 or higher
-- WooCommerce 5.0+
+- WooCommerce 5.0 or higher
-- PHP 7.4+
+- PHP 7.4 or higher

 ## Installation